 Notes

-1 This is a compilation of the Rottnest Island Authority Act 1987 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 10 October 2008 of the Rottnest Island Authority Act 1987 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.

 Compilation table